adversary-org/twython-tools/README.md

 The scripts generally take their parameters on the command line, but are also able to receive those parameters through interactive text prompts.
-Generally I recommend the latter at least until you are familiar enough with the order to run them without those prompts.
+Generally I recommend the latter at least until you are familiar enough with the order to run them without those prompts (or until I get around to updating them to use argparse).